 Articles and Book Chapters

-"Jonson′s Reception in the Restoration and Eighteenth Century," forthcoming in The Oxford Handbook of Jonson Studies, ed.
-Eugene Giddens (Oxford University Press, 2012).
+"Jonson′s Reception in the Restoration and Eighteenth Century," in The Oxford Handbook of Jonson Studies, ed.
+Eugene Giddens (Oxford University Press, Forthcoming).

-"Dryden and Rochester: Tracing Literary Rivalries in Dryden′s Prefatory Texts," forthcoming in Approaches to Teaching the Works of John Dryden, eds.
-Jayne Lewis and Lisa Zunshine (New York, MLA, 2012).
+"Dryden and Rochester: Tracing Literary Rivalries in Dryden′s Prefatory Texts," in Approaches to Teaching the Works of John Dryden, eds.
+Jayne Lewis and Lisa Zunshine (New York, MLA, 2013), pp. 146-152.

 “Dryden on Epicoene’s ‘Malicious Pleasure’: The Case of the Otters,” in Renaissance Papers 2005, eds.
 Christopher Cobb and M. Thomas Hester (Rochester, N. Y.:Camden House, 2005), pp. 103-120.